 You'll pass the back of the ABQ Biopark Zoo at 3.8 miles.
 Formerly called the Rio Grande Zoo, the ABQ BioPark Zoo has emerged from humble beginnings in 1927 to become a major attraction, luring thousands of children and parents, grandparents and other visitors throughout the year.
-Once a rather tawdry collection of miserable-looking animals in wire cages arrayed along a path, the zoo now consists of numerous "exhibits," from the local and amusing prairie dog town to the exotic and majestic elephants, giraffes and polar bears.
-Seal feeding times, a large climbing structure, a programmed water squirt field, a tiny train, and camel rides all compete for children's attention with the large and small animals that fill the lushly-landscaped 64-acre park.
-The zoo continues to expand and improve; its plans for the near future include a penguin exhibit so that New Mexicans and visitors will be able to experience both polar bears and penguins in the desert.
+Once a rather tawdry collection of miserable-looking animals in wire cages arrayed along a path, the zoo now consists of numerous "exhibits," from the local and amusing prairie dog town to the exotic and majestic elephants, koalas, giraffes and polar bears.
+Feeding times, a large climbing structure, a programmed water squirt field, a tiny train, and camel rides all compete for children's attention with the large and small animals that fill the lushly-landscaped 64-acre park.
+The zoo continues to expand and improve; it recently completed a penguin exhibit so that New Mexicans and visitors can experience both polar bears and penguins in the desert.

 Albuquerque voters are good at approving bond issues, especially for the zoo, so that the quality of this "world-class attraction" can continue to get better and better.

 ABQ BioPark Zoo occupies the south end of the Biopark, which is arrayed along the Paseo del Bosque - the BioPark also includes the Botanic Garden and Aquarium to the north, ABQ BioPark Tingley Beach in the middle, and the small train, the ABQ BioPark train or Rio Line that connects them.
-The BioPark is a relatively new entity that includes the Tingley Beach area, the zoo, and the aquarium and botanical gardens just ahead to the north.
 There's lots of information about the Biopark and all of its components at www.cabq.gov/biopark.
-The BioPark actually hosts three trains, the Rio Line, the Thunderbird

-Express that loops around the BioPark Zoo, and the large, landscaped model train layout that is part of the Abq BioPark Botanic Garden.
+The BioPark actually hosts three trains, the Rio Line, the Thunderbird Express that loops around the BioPark Zoo, and the large, landscaped model train layout that is part of the Abq BioPark Botanic Garden.